esscott1/pyprflow/ReadMe.md

 [POST]
 API\workflow - submits the workflow definition to the OW engine API\workflow\validate - validate the posted workflow definition.
-API\trackable - submits a trackable to the OW engine API\trackable\isunique\{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
+API\trackable - Registers a trackable to the OW engine API\trackable\isunique\{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
-API\transaction - submits a transaction to the OW engine
+API\transaction - submits a transaction to the OW engine with will manipulates a trackable within OW engine.

 [PUT]
 API\workflow\{workflowId} - updates an existing workflow definition